Updated Title Publisher

 As they approached the pagoda, the door suddenly opened.
 Curious, someone peeked inside and screamed.
 Behind the door was a dungeon extending deep underground, seemingly holding many people.
 The villagers, filled with righteous anger, stormed into the pagoda.
 After a few steps, they heard a loud bang, and the door vanished.
 Strange-looking yaoguais with scythes and huge bellies emerged from the prison, laughing wickedly.

-One of them threw a bag of money to the young man and then eagerly leaped forward, swinging his scythe and cutting the nearest villagers into pieces.
+One of them threw a bag of silvers to the young man and then eagerly leapt forward, swinging his scythe and cutting the nearest villagers into pieces.
 Realizing they had been deceived by the young man, the villagers fled deeper into the prison.
 The young man watched them and murmured, “Having lost my love, I cannot afford to lose my wealth.”

 Poetry